 QUEST International finals.
 A reasonable distance would be a 150-mile radius of a regional site.
 A venue electing to send contestants

-directly to the International Finals is responsible for the contestant’s airfare/transportation to and from Laughlin, Nevada and hotel
+directly to the International Finals is responsible for the contestant’s airfare/transportation to and from Las Vegas, Nevada and hotel

-accommodations at the Tropicana Hotel/Casino in Laughlin, Nevada.
-It is not the responsibility of TALENT QUEST to furnish any
+accommodations at the Tropicana Casino in Laughlin, Nevada.
+It is not the responsibility of TALENT QUEST to furnish any contestant

-contestant travel allowance or accommodations regardless of any club/venue not fulfilling its obligation to supply the winning
+travel allowance or accommodations regardless of any club/venue not fulfilling its obligation to supply the winning contestants with

 37. Contest site definitions: Local sites are defined as the first level of competition, and are held primarily at Nightclubs, Karaoke

 Bars and other such venues.
 Mid Level Contest sites are considered as a Second Level site and Regional sites are defined as the